The True Cost of a Vibe-Coded MVP: What Happens After the Demo

 We start with an audit: what works, what is dangerous, and what is just messy.
 We prioritize ruthlessly – security issues first, architectural bottlenecks second, code quality third.
 Then we execute a remediation plan that keeps your application running while we fix it underneath.

-The goal is always to get you to a codebase that a professional development team can maintain and extend at normal velocity.
-Not perfection — functionality, security, and sustainability.
+The goal is a codebase that a professional development team can maintain and extend at a sustainable pace.
+Not perfection – functionality, security, and sustainability.

 We have written extensively about the maintenance process itself if you want the technical details.
 But the first step is always understanding where you stand – and that starts with a conversation.